andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 git rm [file]
 git add [file]
 ```
+Two files: one added, one removed, - having less than 50% of differences
+(in terms of Git's indexes) are treated as renaming of the same file.
+To avoid losing of the history, it is possible to do 2 commits when renaming is needed:
+one - with the renaming itself and the other - with all required corresponding content updates.

 12. `git log -p -2` also shows commits' diffs
 and limits the output to the 2 latest commits.